 For residential infill within the boundaries of the Goal 18 exception areas defined for the communities of Cape Meares, Tierra del Mar, Pacific City, or Neskowin, the County is adopting the following findings that continued residential infill will conform to the criteria in Implementation Requirement 1.
 These findings apply only to residential development, other than multi-family dwellings, proposed in an AO, B, or C flood hazard zone.

 Dune landforms present at the communities of Cape Meares, Tierra del Mar, Pacific City, and Neskowin are for the most part conditionally stable foredunes, susceptible to varying degrees of ocean flooding, ocean undercutting, or wave over-topping.
 Prior to development in a coastal high hazard area (V zone) in one of these areas, a site investigation will be required prior to construction.
-The site investigation report requirement is implemented through Section 3.085 of the Beach and Dune Overlay zone.
+The site investigation report requirement is implemented through Section 3.530: Beach and Dune Overlay zone of the Tillamook County Land Use Ordinance.